Mike01999/MikePoems/README.md

 ## How to use it

-All you have to do is write down your own poems and what you think about poetry whether you like it or hate it.
+All you have to do is write down your own poems and give me your opinions on my poems whether you like it or hate it.

 ## License